The Project:

 Copyright Information:

 Material from The National Archives is reproduced on this website under the Open Government Licence.
 This allows for the use of BDEEP materials as long as a full attribution and description of licence is provided.
-Electronic versions of the volumes have been made available with the permission of the volume Editors and The Stationary Office.
+Electronic versions of the volumes have been made available with the permission of the volume Editors and The Stationery Office.